ZihanQ/CS61A-Learning/README.md

 ### What's the role of this repo?

-To record my learning experience and store the hws/labs/projects/exams of mine.
+To record my learning experience and store my solution of hws/labs/projects/exams.

 Also, you can ask me any questions about CS61A in the issues section.